cgwathne/baltimore_vacant_policy_analysis/README.md

 ### This project aims to:
 - Characterize the neighborhoods that have a high portion of vacants
-- Analyze the intersection and overlap of multiple Baltimore City policies to address vacants, including four programmatic interventions as well as direct city ownership
+- Analyze the intersection and overlap of multiple Baltimore City policies to address vacants, including five programmatic interventions as well as direct city ownership
 - Visually depict these relationships to better understand how these policies play out

 ### Terms